duydo/duydo.github.io/content/post/effective_jpa.md

 Great!!!

-Now client can use code safety and we can add many constants as we want into PostStatus without worry about order of them.
+Now the clients can use code safety and we can add many constants as we want into `PostStatus` without worry about order of them.

 It reminds me of the sentence the guy talked in Java4Ever trailer: "Look how beautiful, robust, secure, portable and scalable it is" ;-)